Codes over Trees

 However, in Section~\ref{tree:const}, based upon Construction~\ref{const:tree3_1}, we will get that

-In the next section similar results are shown for stars and lines.
-While the exact size of the tree balls of trees is found for stars, for lines we only find its asymptotic behavior and finding its exact expression is left for future work.
-It is also shown that for a fixed $t$ the star tree has asymptoticly the smallest size of the tree of ball of trees, while the line tree achieves asymptoticly the largest size.
+In the next section similar results are shown for stars and path trees.
+While the exact size of the tree balls of trees is found for stars, for path trees we only find its asymptotic behavior and finding its exact expression is left for future work.
+It is also shown that for a fixed $t$ the star tree has asymptoticly the smallest size of the tree of ball of trees, while the path tree achieves asymptoticly the largest size.